 Since end-to-end SGG involves detecting all objects in an image and classifying their pairwise relationships, incorporating CP entails the construction of prediction sets for the object and relationship classification.
 Formally, this pair of objects and their relationship is called a $<subject-predicate-object>$ triplet~\cite{krishna2017visual}, forming the fundamental block of a scene graph.
-Therefore, using CP to collectively construct prediction sets for the objects and predicates, we can, in turn, construct a prediction set for each individual triplet.
-This facilitates the generation of multiple possible scene graphs for an image in the form of prediction sets with formal coverage guarantees The main objectives of this work are to: 1) design a CP-based post-hoc model-agnostic UQ method adaptive to any existing SGG framework, enabling the generation of multiple possible scene graphs from an image that can provide diverse possible scenarios in a downstream safety-critical task such as robot path planning~\cite{pmlr-v229-ren23a,rana2023sayplan}, 2) assess the reliability of existing state-of-the-art SGG methods by analyzing their predictive uncertainty, and 3) show that conformal SGG improves the over recall hit rate compared to standard SGG.
-As previously mentioned, long-tailed class distribution is a common problem in SGG~\cite{Desai_2021_ICCV}.
-Prediction sets from standard CP, which aim to achieve aggregate coverage guarantees across the entire dataset, may fail to provide consistent coverage for each class~\cite{romano2020classification,ding2024class}, particularly those in the tail of the distribution.
-To address this issue, we design an SGG-specific CP framework as \emph{class-conditional} CP to ensure statistical coverage guarantees at the individual class level as opposed to the dataset level
+Therefore, by using CP to collectively construct prediction sets for objects and predicates, we can subsequently derive a prediction set for the whole triplet.
+This facilitates the generation of multiple possible scene graphs for an image in the form of prediction sets with formal coverage guarantees.
+The main objectives of this work are to: 1) design a CP-based post-hoc model-agnostic UQ method adaptive to any existing SGG framework, enabling the generation of multiple possible scene graphs from an image that can provide diverse possible scenarios in a downstream safety-critical task such as robot path planning~\cite{pmlr-v229-ren23a,rana2023sayplan}, 2) assess the reliability of existing state-of-the-art SGG methods by analyzing their predictive uncertainty, and 3) show that conformal SGG improves the over recall hit rate compared to standard SGG.
+As previously mentioned, long-tailed class distribution is a common problem in SGG~\cite{Desai_2021_ICCV}, as such prediction sets from standard CP, which aim to achieve aggregate coverage guarantees across the entire dataset, may fail to provide consistent coverage for each class~\cite{romano2020classification,ding2024class}, particularly those in the tail of the distribution.
+To address this issue, we design our SGG-specific CP framework as \emph{class-conditional} CP~\cite{romano2020classification} to ensure statistical coverage guarantees at the individual class level as opposed to the dataset level.